 4. Get Plenty of Rest.
 “Fast-track” doesn’t mean you need to work out every single day.
 If you work the same muscle group two days in a row, you’ll make it hard for your body to recover—which is when the actual muscle development takes place.
-If you are committed to working out every day, do cardio or active stretching on the days in between your strength training workouts.
-And make sure you get the right amount of sleep, too, because it’s prime muscle recovery time.
+If you are committed to working out every day, do cardio or active stretching on the days in between your strength training workout, and make sure you get the right amount of sleep too, because it’s prime muscle recovery time.

 Get a six-pack your own way with a little push from 4-Hour Body.

 - Are you training your core or your abs?